-It is important to note that cloud properties will be derived from TROPOMI/S5P using the same baseline of spectral measurements (available simultaneously, same spectral regions and samplings) as that for the retrieval of TROPOMI/S5P trace gas products.
+It is important to note that cloud properties are derived from TROPOMI/S5P using the same baseline of spectral measurements (available simultaneously, same spectral regions and samplings) as that for the retrieval of TROPOMI/S5P trace gas products.

-Cloud parameters from TROPOMI/S5P will not only be used for enhancing the accuracy of trace gas retrievals, but they will also extend the satellite data record of cloud information derived from oxygen A-band measurements initiated with GOME [Loyola et al., 2010].
+Cloud parameters from TROPOMI/S5P not only are used for enhancing the accuracy of trace gas retrievals, but they also extend the satellite data record of cloud information derived from oxygen A-band measurements initiated with GOME [Loyola et al., 2010].
 Use of the oxygen A-band generates complementary cloud information (especially for low clouds), as compared to traditional thermal infrared sensors (as used in most meteorological satellites) that are less sensitive to low clouds due to reduced thermal contrast.